 Students wishing to take an ISP in year 2016-17 should be ready to start making plans for this in term 3 of the academic year 2015-16 when a meeting will be held to outline the process.

 Objectives and learning outcomes of the course

-On successful completion of the course, students will be able to
+On successful completion of the module, students will be able to